Frog Lake Nation and Kanata Developing Canada’s First Net Zero Power Plant Using Natural Gas

 Frog Lake Nation will be the lead investor and 51% majority owner of the facility.

-The project will develop the first net zero natural gas powered electricity plant in Canada using NET Power patented technology.
+The project will develop the first net zero natural gas powered electricity plant in Canada intends to use NET Power patented technology.

 “This announcement demonstrates Indigenous leadership in Canada’s energy transition,” says Frog Lake Chief Greg Desjarlais.